Conventional thought has always been, "if you're hungry, any food is better than no food."

 Participants complete a $10 challenge, allowing them to practice skills learned during the tour and take home a meals' worth of healthy groceries!

-As the Food Shuttle increases access to fresh and local produce in low-income neighborhoods, at people's point of need, our Nutrition Educators ensure that people have the knowledge and skill to utilize it.
+As the Food Shuttle increases access to fresh and local produce in low-income neighborhoods—at people's point of need—our Community Health Educators ensure that people have the knowledge and skill to utilize it.

 How it Works